Joint Problems Including Arthritis

 The following Denes products can help with joint problems:

-This is a licensed herbal medicine for the symptomatic relief of arthritis.
+This is a herbal medicine for the symptomatic relief of joint stiffness.
 Greenleaf Capsules are based on stinging nettles which have a natural anti-inflammatory action and cleansing effect upon the body, helping to remove toxins and other unwanted metabolites.
 These substances, called free radicals, can cause symptoms such as joint pain and stiffness if allowed to accumulate.
 Greenleaf Capsules encourage the body to eliminate these substances through the kidneys, helping to relieve the symptoms of arthritis and to improve mobility.

 Denes Green Lipped Mussel & Glucosamine+ Powder